-Applicants whose first language is not English must attain a minimum test score of 600 on the paper-based Test of English as a Foreign Language (TOEFL) General Test, 250 on the computer based-exam, or 1000 on the internet-based test.
+Applicants whose first language is not English must attain a minimum test score of 100 on the internet-based Test of English as a Foreign Language (TOEFL) test.
 Alternatively, with the approval of the Director of the PhD in Biblical Studies program, students may provide an equivalent demonstration of the ability to read, write, and conduct academic research in Standard English.